-MEPs want inquiry into EU tobacco scandalJanuary 9th, 2013 in Other /
+MEPs want inquiry into EU tobacco scandalJanuary 9, 2013 in Medicine & Health / Other

 Leading lawmakers from Europe's Greens called Wednesday for an inquiry into a tobacco lobby scandal that cost the bloc's top health official his job late last year.